stadust/demonlist-guidelines/900_Miscellaneous/025_clicks.md

 For Mobile:

 - iOS Built-in Recorder
+- Record It! (iOS)
+- Android Built-in Recorder, if available
+- DU Recorder (Android)
+- Mobizen (Android)
+- XRecorder (Android)

 ## Separately Recording Clicks

 In some cases, players may not be able to record audible clicks using a video recording software.
 The clicks could be difficult to hear due to a quiet input device, but we will **never** force a player to change their playstyle to qualify for records on the list!

+A good way to help ensure audible clicks without using a second recording software is to **record game and microphone audio on two distinct tracks**.
+Many video recorders on PC have the option to split the game audio and microphone, allowing the volume of the clicks to be adjusted separately if necessary.
+A video associated with a record is permitted to have edited click volume; however, **please be sure to still send the unedited file as your raw footage!**

-An acceptable alternative for recording clicks in these cases is **using a separate audio recorder** placed closer to the input device.
+Another acceptable alternative for recording clicks in these cases is **using a separate audio recorder** placed closer to the input device.
 This method also helps to avoid cases of inaudible clicks due to a recording glitch. **Players that choose to separately record clicks should upload a Google Drive *folder* in the "Raw Footage" field containing both the unedited video and unedited audio!**

 The preferred method of recording separate audio is using an external device, such as a cell phone.
 Audio recording software on PC is also permitted; however, players are **not allowed to use Audacity** for recording clicks!